What is the size of the entering class?

 May I defer my enrollment?

 If you are reasonably certain that you will enroll at St. Thomas Law the following year, you may request to defer your admission by making all required acceptance deposits, confirming your intention to accept your place in the class, and requesting a deferral at that time.
-Deferred applicants agree not to hold a place in another law school's entering class, or to apply to other law schools, during the deferral term.
+Deferred applicants agree not to hold a place in another law school’s entering class, or to apply to other law schools, during the deferral term.
 We will ask you to reconfirm your intention to enroll in January of the enrollment year.
 Merit-based assistance may be deferred on a case-by-case basis.
-All deferral requests must be received by the second deposit deadline.

 If you do not wish to make a commitment to attend St. Thomas Law, you may elect simply to decline your offer of admission and reapply for the next academic year.
 While we cannot guarantee your admission, we do give substantial weight to a commitment made in a previous year.
 Having declined an offer of admission will not be a disadvantage in the process.
 Candidates reapplying for admission will be asked to complete a new application, submit an updated personal statement, and, in the case of applicants who had not completed undergraduate school at the time of the initial application, submit a new LSAC CAS report that includes grades earned in the final year of study.